HEGSRR/UCGIS-Workshop/Workshop-Abstract.md

 ## Practicing and Teaching Reproducibility and Replicability in the Human-Environment and Geographical Sciences

-Reproductions and replications are needed in HEGS for the same reasons they are needed in other STEM fields: one-off studies are insufficient for developing generalizable theory.
+Reproductions and replications (R&R) are needed in the human-environment and geographical sciences (HEGS) for the same reasons they are needed in other STEM fields.
+Failures to independently reproduce the results of published studies undermine credibility and ability to inform public policy, while acceptance of generalizable theory requires verification of theorized relationships across multiple independent studies.
+The goal of reproducing a published study is to verify its findings and validity by repeating the study with identical data and methods.
+The goal of replicating a study is to test its reliability and generalizability by collecting new data while repeating the same methods.
-Reproductions and replications by independent researchers provide the evidence necessary to evaluate the credibility and generalizability of theories across geographic contexts.
+Reproductions and replications by independent researchers provide the evidence necessary to evaluate the credibility of findings and generalizability of theories across geographic contexts.
+Despite a flurry of recent publications on the topic of reproducibility in HEGS, most research publications are not reproducible and there is no precedent for publishing reproduction or replication studies.

-This workshop shares findings from the first year of a research project to advance the production of theory in the geographical sciences by (1) identifying barriers to the conduct of reproductions and replications in HEGS, (2) assessing the credibility of recent, highly-cited research findings, and (3) establishing a project-based educational model for reproduction and replication in HEGS.
+In this workshop, we share experience and findings from the first year of a research project to advance the production of theory in the geographical sciences by (1) identifying barriers to R&R in HEGS, (2) assessing the credibility of recent impactful studies, and (3) establishing a project-based educational model for R&R in HEGS.
+Thus far, we have (1) developed a framework for reproducible research practices in HEGS, (2) trained undergraduate and graduate students enrolled in GIScience courses in reproducible research practices, and (3) reproduced or replicated seven published studies with teams of undergraduate and graduate students.

-The workshop integrates introductory technical training in our use of open science, git version control, and computational notebooks   is structured after an open science workflow for a reproduction study of a recent publication of COVID-19.
+The workshop integrates discussions about integrating R&R in HEGS research and teaching with introductory technical training in our pedagogical approach and our use of version control, metadata, open source GIS, computational notebooks, and research compendia as tools for reproducible research and teaching.

-**Tags:** Reproducibility, Replicability
+**Tags:** Reproducibility, Replicability, Pedagogy

 ## Schedule